top of page

 Scran Page.png

-Players notes - An original inductor and transformer loaded discreet overdrive, designed from the Physics of loud, up.
+Players notes - An original inductor and transformer loaded discrete overdrive, designed from the Physics of loud, up.
 Incredibly versatile and dynamic with a unique voice that has an authentic "British" sensibility about it without utilising circuitry from traditional "Brit" gear.
 Scran sculpts tone from the extreme ends; sub to bass frequencies and "air band" treble frequencies, gently pushing and pulling the mids from either side.
 Because of this it is very effective at dropping into any mix and preserving the general placement of the instrument.
 Has been described as "like a separate channel for your amp rather than a pedal" and "a pedal you have to play in to, not one you stomp on that hijacks your sound".
-Particularly useful for B(V)ox amplifiers, which can sound bad with harsh cuts or boosts to the midrange.
-We would go as far as to say this is a B(V)ox specialist.
-Best between a guitar and an amp.
-Buffers will affect the treble response.
+Particularly useful for Vox amplifiers, which can sound bad with harsh cuts or boosts to the midrange.
+We would go as far as to say this is a Vox specialist but sounds great on other amplifiers too.
+Currently on the V2 itteration, which features the same great sound of the original but with a new "mode switch", to go from Knebworth glory to a dingy, sticky floored basement in 2005 at the flick of a switch.

 [skran] Noun - dialect.
 Definition: Food